badBounty/Dispatcher/README.md

 Dispatcher tries to find vulnerabilities not covered by regular scanners (Nessus, acunetix).
 This is a work in progress so any feedback is appreciated.

 Available modules are listed under Options.
+Oputput will be under output folder.

 ## Usage